GeorgeW-alt2/Qubox/README.md

 # Qubox

-to find the PIN, look for longest OR duration gaps, is the range between
+to find the PIN, is the range between longest OR duration gap or typically with a rapid drop in ACK's/refresh